leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 **Northern Ireland: 2.24**

 Again, Northern Ireland performs by far the best in terms of Hygiene, in line with the general Rating trend.
-The Hygiene standards in Wales are slightly higher than in England, possibly indicating that businesses in Wales take hygienic food handling slightly more seriously than in England, although overall the difference is negligible.
-Despite all this, Hygiene standards are still very good on average for all 3 countries.
+The Hygiene standards in Wales are slightly higher than in England, possibly indicating that businesses in Wales take hygienic food handling slightly more seriously than in England, although the difference is negligible.
+Despite all this, Hygiene standards are still very good on average in all 3 countries.

 The mean Cleanliness scores for the 3 countries are, to two decimal places: